![]() |

 Caddie "surpasses" a series of big stars

-In May, Scott earned more money than five players in the top 10 of the PGA Tour's money rankings, including Rory McIlroy (played two events), Russell Henley, Collin Morikawa, Andrew Novak and Ludvig Åberg.
+In May, Scott earned more money than five golfers in the top 10 of the PGA Tour's money rankings, including Rory McIlroy (played two events), Russell Henley, Collin Morikawa, Andrew Novak and Ludvig Åberg.

 In addition to the top 10, Scott's May earnings also surpassed former major champions like Hideki Matsuyama and Justin Rose.